 When the signs and symptoms of heat exhaustion are left untreated, heat stroke, a more complicated and serious condition, develops.
 If a senior’s temperature remains at a high level (typically over 103 degrees Fahrenheit) long-term complications such as brain damage and organ failure can occur.

 Seniors who live alone should be especially careful as daily activities will likely be more difficult and take more energy in the hot weather.
 Families should check-in on their loved ones or look into professional Harrisburg hourly home care where a trained and reliable caregiver can assist with daily activities, ensuring safety and maximizing comfort.
-To learn more about hourly or live-in home care from Home Care Assistance of [hca_city], call [hca_phone] and schedule your complimentary, no-obligation consultation.
+To learn more about hourly or live-in home care from Home Care of Harrisburg, call (717) 540-4663 and schedule your complimentary, no-obligation consultation.